-The enclosed form of proxy or voting instruction form permits Shareholders to vote FOR or AGAINST the Private Placement Resolution.
-If you do not specify how you want your shares voted, the persons named as proxyholders in the enclosed form of proxy or voting instruction form intend to cast the votes represented by proxy at the Meeting FOR the ordinary resolution approving the AOG Private Placement and the Zeg Oil Private Placement.
+The enclosed form of proxy or voting instruction form permits Shareholders to vote FOR or AGAINST the resolution approving all unallocated awards issuable under the LTIP.
+If you do not specify how you want your shares voted, the persons named as proxyholders in the enclosed form of proxy or voting instruction form intend to cast the votes represented by proxy at the Meeting FOR the ordinary resolution approving all unallocated awards issuable under the LTIP.